syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 * [Show or hide tooltip dynamically in Cartesian chart](https://www.syncfusion.com/kb/11490/how-to-show-or-hide-the-tooltip-dynamically-in-cartesian-charts-sfcartesianchart).
 * [Show or hide trackball dynamically in Cartesian chart](https://www.syncfusion.com/kb/11489/how-to-show-or-hide-trackball-dynamically-in-cartesian-charts-sfcartesianchart).
 * [Show or hide crosshair dynamically in Cartesian chart](https://www.syncfusion.com/kb/11488/how-to-show-or-hide-crosshair-dynamically-in-cartesian-charts-sfcartesianchart).

-N> `chartData` in the above code snippets is a class type list and holds the data for binding to the chart series.
-Refer [Bind data source](https://help.syncfusion.com/flutter/cartesian-charts/getting-started#bind-data-source) topic for more details.